Pupil Premium

 % who achieved 5 or more GCSE grades 4-9 including English and Maths. | 100 | 100 | 100 |

-During the academic year 2021-22, the PPG was used in a variety of ways to support students to close the gap in curriculum and extracurricular opportunities.
+During the academic year 2022-23, the PPG was used in a variety of ways to support students to close the gap in curriculum and extracurricular opportunities.
 As a result, it reinforced aspects of our School Development Plan: providing excellent teaching and learning, character development and wellbeing for all students.
-Examples of additional resources which were made available to students include Educake; this online platform offers revision materials and recap quizzes to help develop memory and retrieval and has been trialled in the sciences this year with a view to rolling it out into other subjects in the next academic year.
-This has supported our teaching and learning focus on low state retrieval practices.
+Examples of additional resources which were made available to students include Educake; an online platform which offers revision materials and recap quizzes to help develop memory and retrieval.
+This year low stakes retrieval practice has been embedded across subjects as well as continued CPD regarding retrieval practice.
 This has had positive results in attainment, as well as contributing towards supporting students with their mental health as it offers a manageable way to revise.
 We have delivered study skills sessions in Year 10 which covered: practice, using feedback, extended writing, memory, chunking and vocabulary development.
-In the student evaluation, students’ rating of their exam confidence rose from an average of 5.8 to 6.7 and showed an increased in confidence across all the above-mentioned skills.
+We have hosted specialist workshops for Years 10 and 11 with regards to being “exam ready” and an external company has delivered strategies to manage revision, preparation and examination anxiety.

 As restricted access to IT resources can be a barrier to students’ progress, we have continued to narrow any digital divide for students, to support learning outside of the classroom.
-All pupil premium students are checked to ensure they have digital access at home and school has provided a laptop if this has not been the case.
+All GCSE pupil premium students are checked to ensure they have digital access at home and school has provided a laptop if this has not been the case.
 As other requests have come into school we have, so far, been able to offer the loan of a laptop to support learning outside of the classroom.
+All students have been informed of the filtering and monitoring standards within school and that there are systems in place for safeguarding purposes.

-We have reviewed the key digital skills required for the workplace and from next year, the PSHE programme from Years 7-11 will integrate with our careers programme as well to develop key employability skills.
+We have reviewed the key digital skills required for the workplace the revised Personal Development whole school programme, integrates digital citizenship as well as other employability skills.

 We have established family surveys which are issued in conjunction with Progress Evenings which allows us to gain feedback from families, as well as offering another opportunity for families to ask questions.
-From these surveys, we have been able to address specific queries and we also sent an email to answer questions and share more information.
+From these surveys, we have been able to address specific queries, and we also sent an email to answer more generalised questions and share more information about our school and the opportunities available.